ChameleonCloud/docs/source/user/federation.rst

-Chameleon uses `Globus Auth <https://globus.org>`_, a popular authentication service, to implement federated login and federates with entities supported by Globus.
-Users can sign in using their existing institutional account if their institution is an `InCommon`_ member, use their Google account, or create a `Globus ID <https://globusid.org/what>`_ tied to an email and password that they provide.
+Chameleon uses `Globus Auth <https://globus.org>`_, a popular authentication service, to implement federated login and federates with entities supported by Globus. **We strongly recommend using federated login as it's the simplest and most convenient way to access Chameleon.** Users can sign in using their existing institutional account if their institution is an `InCommon`_ member, use their Google account, or create a `Globus ID <https://globusid.org/what>`_ tied to an email and password that they provide.
 In addition, Chameleon also federates with the TAS entity.